OpenArCloud/scd-access/lib/README.md

 This module will very likely only run in a browser using rollup right now.
 Compatibility with other packagers and with Node on the server side is planned.

+### New with version 0.1.2:
+- **breaking changes**
+- changed service URLs to contain `scrsPath`
+- renamed `searchContentForTenant` to `searchContentsForTenant`
+- renamed `getContentAtLocation` to `getContentsAtLocation` but kept the old one for compatibility
+- small fixes, formatting, comments
+- update README.md

 ### New with version 0.1.1:
+- **breaking changes**
 - Auth0 context must be set from the application that calls this library
+- Added URL of Content Discovery to use as a parameter to the functions

 ### New with version 0.1.0:
 - **Breaking changes**